-If circumstances arise which inhibit a student's ability to continue with their research it is possible for them to apply for a leave of absence or temporary cessation of their studies.
+If circumstances arise which inhibit a student's ability to continue with their research, it is possible for them to apply for a leave of absence or temporary cessation of their studies.
 Students can apply for a minimum of three months and a maximum of twelve months leave of absence.
-To apply for a leave of absence; to change a thesis title; to change / add supervisors and advisors; to change a start date and to change status between part-time and full-time, the Research Registration Change Request Form can be used and it is available here: https://www.ucc.ie/en/media/studyatucc/postgraduate-gsomedialibrary/2documentsandforms/ResearchRegistrationChangeRequestForm.pdf
+To apply for a leave of absence; to change a thesis title; to change/ add supervisors and advisors; to change a start date and to change status between part-time and full-time, the Research Registration Change Request Form can be used.